VaporwaveSunset/Leaves/README.md

-# Cool-Project
+# Leaves

-- This is an application written in C++
+- Leaves is an open source web application
-- This is a random project maintained by me and a friend
+- This is a project maintained by me and a friend
+- Free, forever

+- Domain pending, check back soon :party_popper: